High Roding

-High Roding is a village in the Uttlesford district of Essex, England.
+High Roding or High Roothing is a village and civil parish in the Uttlesford district of Essex, England.
 The village is included in the eight hamlets and villages called The Rodings.
 High Roding is 9 mi north-west from the county town of Chelmsford.
-The civil parish covering the village and surrounding rural areas is called High Roothing, using an old variant form of the name.
 At the 2021 census the parish had a population of 578.

 History

 According to A Dictionary of British Place Names, Roding derives from "Rodinges" as is listed in the Domesday Book of 1086, with the later variation 'High Roinges' recorded in 1224.
 'Roding' refers to the family or followers of a man called 'Hroth', an Old English person name plus '-ingas', and 'High' refers to its situation.
 High Roding itself is not listed in the Domesday survey.